In this section

 In addition to presenting the original receipts, which need to be validated, you may be asked to show the following:

-If you fail to submit the Form E29B to CBSA officers at the time of export, the following documents may be accepted as alternative proof of export:
+If you fail to submit the Form E29B to CBSA border services officers at the time of export, the following documents may be accepted as alternative proof of export: